cyberbotics/webots/docs/reference/motor.md

 If one of the motors is physically blocked, the others are in no way affected by it.

 > **Note**: Although any among the coupled motors can be controlled, commands should be given to just one among them at any given time in order to avoid confusion or conflicts.
-For instance, assume two coupled motors are present, then it isn't possible to do Position Control for one and Velocity Control for the other at the same time.
+For instance, it isn't possible to do Position Control for one motor and Velocity Control another at the same time.
 Whatever command is given to a motor, it is relayed to all of its siblings hence overwriting any prior settings imposed on them.
 In other words, only the last command given is the one actually being enforced across the coupling.